 Any business operating under a name other than that of the owner must register with the Clerk of Court.

 State contractor licenses are required for all practicing electricians, mechanics, plumbers, and home improvement contractors.
-Additionally, home improvement contractors with Class C state contractor licenses must obtain a license issued from the Fairfax County Department of Public Works and Environmental Services.
+Additionally, home improvement contractors with Class C state contractor licenses must obtain a license issued from the Fairfax County Land Development Services.

 Worker’s Compensation Insurance: